-- Debris-mantled slope-connected: The rock glacier lacks of any (significant) headwall.
-The debris is dominantly produced by in-situ bedrock weathering (debris mantle) and gradually put into motion by shallow, surficial mass movement processes (e.g. solifluction) before developing into a rock glacier feature. - Landslide-connected: The rock glacier is located in direct downslope spatial connection to a landslide (i.e. rock or debris slide) or lies on a large deep-seated gravitational slope deformation.
-In these situations, the talus slope unit is usually lacking. - Glacier-connected: Continuity from a (debris-covered) glacier or ice patch to a rock glacier feature ("debris-covered glacier to rock glacier" transition).
+- Debris-mantled slope-connected (DC): The rock glacier lacks of any (significant) headwall.
+The debris is dominantly produced by in-situ bedrock weathering (debris mantle) and gradually put into motion by shallow, surficial mass movement processes (e.g. solifluction) before developing into a rock glacier feature. - Landslide-connected (LC): The rock glacier is located in direct downslope spatial connection to a landslide (i.e. rock or debris slide) or lies on a large and active deep-seated gravitational slope deformation.
+In these situations, where the talus slope unit is usually lacking, the identification of the rock glacier can be ambiguous. - Glacier-connected (GC): There is a continuity from a (debris-covered) glacier or ice patch to a rock glacier feature ("debris-covered glacier to rock glacier" transition).
 Delimitation between the glacier or the ice patch section and the rock glacier section is not feasible without further direct or geophysical prospection.
 Embedded glacier ice within the rock glacier is likely to occur.
-Geomorphological indices evidencing the presence of a debris-covered glacier upslope of the apparent rock glacier feature may be observed (e.g. crevasses, thermokarst, meltwater channels). - Glacier forefield-connected: Interaction between a glacier or ice patch and the rock glacier feature is prevalent, but essentially restricted to phases of glacier advance (e.g. Little Ice Age).
+Geomorphological indices evidencing the presence of a debris-covered glacier upslope of the apparent rock glacier feature may be observed (e.g. crevasses, thermokarst, meltwater channels). - Glacier forefield-connected (GFC): The rock glacier develops within or from a (formely) glaciated area.
+Interaction between the glacier or ice patch and the rock glacier feature is prevalent, but essentially restricted to phases of glacier advance (e.g. Little Ice Age).
 Embedded glacier ice within the rock glacier is possible.
 When receding, which is a common pattern nowadays, the glacier has disconnected from the rock glacier or may have completely disappeared.
-This category includes till-derived rock glaciers, which correspond to the classical debris rock glacier definition and push-moraines (glacitectonized frozen sediments). - Other: Other type of geomorphological sequence related to a rock glacier landform. - Poly-connected: Two or more upslope connections (e.g. talus- and glacier-connected).
+This category includes till-derived rock glaciers, which correspond to the classical debris rock glacier definition and some push-moraines (glacitectonized frozen sediments). - Poly-connected (PC): Two or more upslope connections (e.g. talus- and glacier-connected).
 The use of poly-connected should be restricted to cases where there is no large dominance of one type of upslope connection.